42atomys/stud42/docs/devcontainers/README.md

 **DO NOT GIT ADD THE `.devcontainer/.env` FILE.
 NEVER PUSH YOUR CREDENTIALS ON ANY COMMITS**

+> :warning: After setup your credentials on the file, you need to rebuild the container to apply it on the devcontainer.
+>
+> To do that : [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (⇧⌘P) and execute `Dev Containers: Rebuild Container`

 ### Oauth2 credentials

 To develop on S42, you need to have your OAuth2 applications with her credentials.
 Each OAuth2 provide to you an ID and a SECRET.
 In the next sub section, we give you the endpoint for each provider.